 You can put the skewers together ahead of time, which is fantastic, and makes this one of the fastest dinners around.
 I don’t even bother to marinate the meat because grilling brings out the natural flavor, and the sauce packs a powerful punch of citrus and cilantro.
-These skewers are a fun, festive, and healthy way to eat.
-Serve them on or off the skewer, with rice, couscous, or tortillas.

 - 1 lb top sirloin steak

 - several colorful bell peppers (you'll only need half of each)

 - salt and fresh cracked black pepper

 - a large handful of cilantro (well washed and de-stemmed)